Ansible-Policy-as-Code/tutorial-ibmcloud/README.md

 ## Infrastructure as Code Deployment

 The policy as code repository comes pre-configured with one policy that will be used.
-This policy checks if all IBM Cloudant resources have a tag matching regex `^costcenter:(\\d){6}$` i.e. in the format `costcenter:NNNNNN` where `N` is some number `0-9`.
+You may view the documentation for policies in [docs/POLICIES.md](docs/POLICIES.md) This policy checks if all IBM Cloudant resources have a tag matching regex `^costcenter:(\\d){6}$` i.e. in the format `costcenter:NNNNNN` where `N` is some number `0-9`.
 An excerpt of this policy implementation is provided below from `policies/corp/policies/policies.rego`:

 ```rego
 policy_violations[CORP_040_00001_violation] {